Jurchen people: Goryeo-Jurchen war

 The Jurchens in the Yalu River region were tributaries of Goryeo since the reign of Taejo of Goryeo (r.
 918-943), who called upon them during the wars of the Later Three Kingdoms period.
 Taejo relied heavily on a large Jurchen cavalry force to defeat Later Baekje.
-The Jurchens switched allegiances between Liao and Goryeo multiple times depending on which they deemed the most appropriate.
+The Jurchens switched allegiances between Liao and Goryeo multiple times depending on which alliance they deemed the most beneficial.
 The Liao and Goryeo competed to gain the allegiance of Jurchen settlers who effectively controlled much of the border area beyond Goryeo and Liao fortifications.
 These Jurchens offered tribute but expected to be rewarded richly by the Goryeo court in return.
 However the Jurchens who offered tribute were often the same ones who raided Goryeo's borders.
 In one instance, the Goryeo court discovered that a Jurchen leader who had brought tribute had been behind the recent raids on their territory.
 The frontier was largely outside of direct control and lavish gifts were doled out as a means of controlling the Jurchens.
 Sometimes Jurchens submitted to Goryeo and were given citizenship.
 Goryeo inhabitants were forbidden from trading with Jurchens.

 The tributary relations between Jurchens and Goryeo began to change under the reign of Jurchen leader Wuyashu (r.
 1103–1113) of the Wanyan clan.
 The Wanyan clan was intimately aware of the Jurchens who had submitted to Goryeo and used their power to break the clans' allegiance to Goryeo, unifying the Jurchens.
 The resulting conflict between the two powers led to Goryeo's withdrawal from Jurchen territory and acknowledgment of Jurchen control over the contested region.

 As the geopolitical situation shifted, Goryeo unleashed a series of military campaigns in the early 12th century to regain control of its borderlands.
 Goryeo had already been in conflict with the Jurchens before.
 In 984, Goryeo failed to control the Yalu River basin due to conflict with the Jurchens.
 In 1056, Goryeo repelled the Eastern Jurchens and afterward destroyed their stronghold of over 20 villages.
 In 1080, Munjong of Goryeo led a force of 30,000 to conquer ten villages.
 However by the rise of the Wanyan clan, the quality of Goryeo's army had degraded and it mostly consisted of infantry.
 There were several clashes with the Jurchens, usually resulting in Jurchen victory with their mounted cavalrymen.
 In 1104, the Wanyan Jurchens reached Chongju while pursuing tribes resisting them.
 Goryeo sent Lim Gan to confront the Jurchens, but his untrained army was defeated, and the Jurchens took Chongju castle.
 Lim Gan was dismissed from office and reinstated, dying as a civil servant in 1112.
 The war effort was taken up by Yun Kwan, but the situation was unfavorable and he returned after making peace.